pvasek/kudu-wiki/Customizing-deployments.md

-When deploying a git repository via kudu, the rules for picking a specific project are as follows:
+When deploying a git repository via Kudu, the rules for picking a specific project are as follows:

 1. If there's a .deployment file at the root of the repository go to step 4, otherwise go to the next step.
 2. Scan for solution files, if there's multiple solutions, fail, if there's 1 solution file go to next step, if none, go to step 6.